 And if you are now thinking: “Oh no, I acted needy and desperate now what?!”.
 Then you have come to the right place.

-Below are a few tips on how to stop being clingy, that will not just improve your romantic relationships, but also your sense of self.
+Below are a few tips on how to stop being clingy in a relationship, that will not just improve your romantic relationship, but also your sense of self.

 In order to become less clingy, you have to overcome your anxiety and insecurity in relationships.
 Because if you don’t, you run the risk of pushing away many close relationships.
 And here is what you can do: